trueauracoral/GreaseMonkey-Redirect/README.md

 - [Simply](https://git.sr.ht/~metalune/simplytranslate_web) Translate, a libre frontend to Google Translate and other translation SaaSS.
 - [ProxiTok](https://github.com/pablouser1/ProxiTok), a libre frontend to tiktok.
 - [Rimgo](https://codeberg.org/video-prize-ranch/rimgo), a libre frontend to imgur.
-- [Scribe](https://git.sr.ht/~edwardloveall/scribe), a librefrontend to medium websites.
+- [Scribe](https://git.sr.ht/~edwardloveall/scribe), a libre frontend to medium websites.

 # Scripts here?
 These aim to acheive what something like Privacy-Redirect/Libredirect does.
 All these do is change your URL's domain to a different one.